Horseshoe Falls in Hazelbrook in the Blue Mountains is a scenic waterfall on Hazelbrook Creek, situated within Horseshoe Falls Reserve.

 This walking track is also known as the Burgess Falls Walking Track, as Burgess Falls is the final destination of the walk.
 It is located within Horseshoe Falls Reserve in Hazelbrook.

-The start of the walk, and the main access point to the reserve, is located along Oaklands Road, easily accessible via the Great Western Highway.
+The start of the walk, and the main access point to the reserve, is located along Oaklands Road and is easy to drive to from the Great Western Highway.

 There is no designated car park for this walk, but most visitors park on a large patch of grass next to the start of the walking track (see map location).